openaid-IATI/OIPA-V2/iati/CONFIGURE.rst

 1. Create a virtualenv with the required packages
 2. Create a MySQL database (utf8_unicode encoding)
 3. Open bash, cd ~/yourprojectdir/iati
-4. nano local_settings.py
-5. configure and paste your settings:
+4. configure, paste your settings and save:

 ADMINS = (
     ('Your name', 'your_name@your_domain.com'),